bsiepe/steady_tvvar/README.md

 - **Auxiliary Functions.R**: Contains aux functions that are sourced throughout the other scripts.

 ## Manuscript
-This folder contains the manuscript as well as the supplemental materials.
+This folder contains the manuscript as well as the supplemental materials and the preregistration.